bluestormcreative/jsforwp-react-bootcamp/barkparkapp/public/notes.md

 1. SimpleStorage way not working - something about isAuthenticated check?
 2. Can I move the other stuff out of the render call?
 3. How best to think about refactoring? (other than firebase stuff from book)
-4. I can't figure out how to get user data from Firebase.
+4. I can't figure out how to get user data from Firebase, always returns undefined but i can console log the user data after auth()